ryoiwata/capstone_1/daily_progress/2_14_capstone_1_progress.md

 Log:

-~11:30 Play around with demographics data
+~12:15 Play around with demographics data and looking at the data I have